Anisotropic resistivity and superconducting instability in ferroelectric metals

 where $\xi_{{\bf p}} = \mathbf{p}^2/2m -\mu$, $ V({\bf q}) = V_1({\bf q})+V_2({\bf q})$ is the electron-electron attraction potential to be specified for one and two TO phonon coupling mechanisms, $V_1({\bf q})$ and $V_2({\bf q})$ respectively, in what follows.

-Let us first revisit two-phonon mechanism of superconductivity in paraelectric metal, \cite{Ngai_main, Kiseliov_Feigelman}.
+Let us first revisit two-phonon mechanism of superconductivity in paraelectric metal, \cite{Ngai_main, Kiseliov_Feigelman, Volkov_ferro_super}.
 At $T_{\mathrm{BG}},\omega_{\mathrm{TO}}> T$, estimating $\mathrm{coth}(\omega_{\mathbf{k}}/2T) \approx 1$, we obtain

 The first factor under the integral originates from the transverse polarization of phonons, while the terms on the second line originate from the dispersion dependence of the phonon Green function.
 To estimate the transition temperature, we consider (\ref{two_phonon_potential}) in the long-wave limit.
-Setting $V_2( 0)$, we reproduce previous result \cite{Kiseliov_Feigelman}:
+Setting $V_2( 0)$, we reproduce previous result \cite{Kiseliov_Feigelman, Volkov_ferro_super}:

 where $q_0$ is the large momentum cut-off which is determined by the lattice spacing.
-It was noted that as the paraelectric system is tuned closer to the ferroelectric instability, the softening of TO phonon gap might enhance the superconducting transition temperature, \cite{Kiseliov_Feigelman}.
+It was noted that as the paraelectric system is tuned closer to the ferroelectric instability, the softening of TO phonon gap might enhance the superconducting transition temperature, \cite{Kiseliov_Feigelman, Volkov_ferro_super}.
+We also note that although due to $\lambda_2\nu\propto T_{\mathrm{BG}} \ln[sq_0/T_{\mathrm{BG}}]$, the dome-like shape dependence of the superconducting transition temperature on the electron density is expected \cite{Volkov_ferro_super}, it is rather beyond the assumed approximations of the theory \cite{Kiseliov_Feigelman}.